-PDF Converter for Mac review
+PDF Converter for Mac full review

 PDF Converter for Mac is a utility for converting and transferring information stored in PDF files.
 The application opens on a drag-and-drop dialog box that invites you to drag on files, or you can use a File > Import path.
 Both methods can support numerous PDF files in one batch conversion operation.